kedarkrishnan/Developers-Diary/Sublime-Bare-Bones/Ch3.md

 * <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>d</kbd> (Windows)
 * <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>d</kbd> (Mac)

-This create a copy of the complete line currently the cursor is on and insert it below the current line.
+This creates a copy of the complete line currently the cursor is on and inserts it below the current line.

 ---